Witness & Case Review Officer

 - High attention to detail, be self-motivated and able to cope with sensitive, stressful/pressured situations and must be able to empathise with victim/witness of crime.
 Must be able to prioritise, manage time effectively and work to targets

 - Ability to persuade, negotiate and influence others, providing sound and justified rationale

-If you are interested in applying then please do not delay as interviews will be held as soon as appropriate candidates are highlighted.
+If you are interested in applying then please do not delay as interviews will be held w/c 27th February and 6th March 2023.
 In return for your experience, we can offer you: